 To learn more about events and other opportunities for career support at the Academy, please click the button below to sign up to our newsletter.

-Are you a clinical academic trainee looking for a chance to present your research, perhaps for the first time?
+Are you an early career researcher in medicine or health looking for a chance to present your research, perhaps for the first time?